 In conclusion it would recommend a few well trained dogs .. and a good pair of field glasses as a bare minimum. with Listening posts and watch towers.

-Radio nets and field telephones are a great way to relay info in this way and share surveillance – as part of knowing a head is getting reports from others, never underestimate the need to share and help those around you .. they can provide huge amounts of indirect information and warning.
+Radio nets and field telephones are a great way to relay info in this way and share surveillance – as part of knowing what’s ahead is getting reports from others, never underestimate the need to share and help those around you .. they can provide huge amounts of indirect information and warning.